jbeck018/howlerops/docs/infrastructure/INFRASTRUCTURE_ARCHITECTURE.md

-# SQL Studio - Infrastructure Architecture
+# Howlerops - Infrastructure Architecture

 Comprehensive overview of the production infrastructure architecture and design decisions.